 Description

-A dehumidifier meeting the minimum qualifying efficiency standard established by the current ENERGY STAR Version 3.0 (effective 10/1/2012)is purchased and installed in a residential setting in place of a unit that meets the minimum federal standard efficiency.
+A dehumidifier meeting the minimum qualifying efficiency standard established by the current ENERGY STAR Version 4.0 (effective 10/25/2016) and ENERGY STAR Most Efficient 2018 Criteria (effective 01/01/2018) is purchased and installed in a residential setting in place of a unit that meets the minimum federal standard efficiency.

 This measure was developed to be applicable to the following program types: TOS, NC.